Self-Supervised Audio-Visual Representation Learning with Relaxed Cross-Modal Synchronicity: Experiments and Results

-\textbf{Retrieval.} In addition to full finetuning, we also compare the performance of CrissCross in an unsupervised setup.
-Following prior works \cite{ravid,gdt,selavi}, we perform a retrieval experiment.
-We use the split-1 of both UCF101 \cite{ucf101} and HMDB51 \cite{hmdb} and present the comparison with prior works in Table \ref{tab:sota-action_retrieval}.
-We observe that CrissCross outperforms the current state-of-the-arts on UCF101, while achieving competitive results for HMDB51.
-We present additional details for the retrieval experiment setup in Section \ref{supsec:eval_proto}.
+In addition to full finetuning, we also compare the performance of CrissCross in an unsupervised setup.
+Following prior works \cite{ravid,gdt,selavi}, we perform action retrieval using the split-1 of both UCF101 and HMDB51.
+The results are presented in Table \ref{tab:sota-action_retrieval} shows that CrissCross outperforms the current state-of-the-arts on UCF101 while achieving competitive results for HMDB51.

-\subsection{Sound Classification}
+\subsubsection{Sound Classification.}

-To evaluate audio representations learned by CrissCross, we use a popular benchmark ESC50 \cite{esc} to perform sound classification.
+We use two popular benchmarks ESC50 and DCASE to perform sound classification.
 We find large variability of experimental setups in the literature for evaluating audio representations.
-For example, different backbones, different input lengths, different datasets, and different evaluation protocols (linear evaluation, full-finetuning) have been used, making it impractical to compare to all the prior works.
-Following \cite{avid,avts,ravid,brave,mmv}, we perform linear classification using one-vs-all SVM.
-For the sake of fair comparison with a wide range of prior works, we perform linear evaluation using $2$ and $5$-second inputs.
-We redirect readers to Section \ref{supsec:eval_proto} for additional details of the evaluation protocols and Section \ref{supsec:additional_results} for an extended list of comparisons.
-As presented in Table \ref{tab:sota_sound}, when pretrained on Kinetics-400 and evaluated with $2$-second inputs, CrissCross outperforms the current state-of-the-art AVID \cite{avid} by $2.4\%$.
-Additionally, when pretrained on AudioSet and evaluated with $5$-second inputs, CrissCross marginally outperforms the current state-of-the-art, BraVe \cite{brave}.
+For instance, different backbones, input lengths, datasets, and evaluation protocols (linear evaluation, full-finetuning) have been used, making it impractical to compare to all the prior works.
+Following \cite{brave,mmv}, we perform linear evaluations using $5$-second inputs on ESC50 and $1$-second input for DCASE.
+As presented in Table \ref{tab:sota_sound}, CrissCross outperforms current state-of-the-art AVID \cite{avid} and BraVe \cite{brave} on ESC50, while pretrained on Kinetics400 and AudioSet respectively.
+Additionally, CrissCross sets new state-of-the-art by outperforming all the prior works on DCASE when pretrained on both Kinetics400 and AudioSet.